-- mitigation contributions for the highway network; - vehicular access routes from Cold Harbour Junction-and the B4109 east of Broad Blunsdon, designed in such a way to discourage additional trips through Broad Blunsdon and Broadbush; - measures to minimise rat running through Broad Blunsdon village and from Cold Harbour Junction; and - connections for walking and cycling to Swindon and Broad Blunsdon. - d.
-Development at Kingsdown will protect, integrate and enhance existing assets including: - Bydemill Brook and its tributaries; and - Stratton Wood. - e.
-Development at Kingsdown shall include mitigation to reduce the impact of development upon: - existing biodiversity and geodiversity assets in accordance with Policy EN4; - the risk of flooding at new and existing communities in accordance with Policy EN7; - the historic environment, including listed buildings and any archaeological features in accordance with Policy EN10; and

-- the context and character of Broad Blunsdon at the northern edge of the site, through the design of the development. - f.
+- d.
+Development at Kingsdown will protect, integrate and enhance existing assets including: - Bydemill Brook and its tributaries; and - Stratton Wood - e.
+Development at Kingsdown shall include mitigation to reduce the impact of development upon: - existing biodiversity and geodiversity assets in accordance with Policy EN4; - the risk of flooding at new and existing communities in accordance with Policy EN7; - the historic environment, including listed buildings and any archaeological features in accordance with Policy EN10; and - the context and character of Broad Blunsdon at the northern edge of the site, through the design of the development. - f.
 The character and identity of Broad Blunsdon, including Broadbush, shall be protected by a principle of non-coalescence between the settlements.
 The masterplan for the development should include areas of green infrastructure and a form of development that contributes to this principle.
 The land between the Kingsdown development and the village shall remain part of the countryside.
-However, small scale development within this area, as defined on the Proposals Policies Map, will be supported permitted where it retains or enhances the existing character of the countryside and:

-ting

-- involves the re-use, conversion or extension of existing buildings at a scale appropriate to their location, in accordance with the criteria specified in Policy DE1; or - is an essential requirement directly related to the economic or social needs of the rural community.

-5.101 In order to provide an adequate supply of housing to meet the overall requirement and satisfy the 5-year housing land requirement an additional smaller scale urban extension it has been necessary to identify another smaller-scale urban extension to Swindon.

-5.102 In the Preferred Options draft of the Core Strategy (2008), land at Kingsdown (East of the A419) was allocated for 500 dwellings to meet the requirement within that Plan to be in accord with the draft RSS.
+However, small scale development within this area, as defined on the Policies Map, will be supported where it retains or enhances the existing character of the countryside and: - involves the re-use, conversion or extension of existing buildings at a scale appropriate to their location, in accordance with the criteria specified in Policy DE1; or - is an essential requirement directly related to the economic or social needs of the rural community. - 5.101 In order to provide an adequate supply of housing to meet the overall requirement and satisfy the 5-year housing land requirement it has been necessary to identify another smaller-scale urban extension to Swindon. - 5.102 In the Preferred Options draft of the Core Strategy (2008), land at Kingsdown (East of the A419) was allocated for 500 dwellings to meet the requirement within that Plan to be in accord with the draft RSS.
 However in the Small Scale Urban Extension Study (2008) land at Kingsdown was assessed as being less sustainable than Tadpole Farm.
 In the subsequent draft of the Core Strategy it was identified as a potential reserve site subject to delivery on other sites with the allocation being assigned to a larger Tadpole Farm allocation.
 Subsequent capacity work has limited Tadpole Farm to less than 1700 dwellings.
-To meet With the additional housing requirement, land at Kingsdown has been assessed using the evidence of the small-scale urban extension study for its potential contribution to supply of housing.
+To meet the additional housing requirement, land at Kingsdown has been assessed using the evidence of the small-scale urban extension study for its potential contribution to supply of housing.

-Swindon Borough Local Plan Pre Post Submission incorporating Proposed Modifications, September 2014 June 2013 Draft